EskoAftercareCOE/Esko-SC-scripts/README.md

 ![esko](https://www.esko.com/design/esko/img/logo-esko-new.png "Esko") Service Cloud scripts
 ======
-## Scripts used to workaround SC's annoyances in eskos support environment ##
+## Scripts used to workaround SC's annoyances in esko's support environment ##

 These scripts will be useful for anyone at esko being annoyed by SC's limitations